 - The AAF Company operates within the Department of Defence portfolio. - The AAF Company is a Commonwealth Company within the General Government Sector and is managed by Directors who are appointed by the Chief of Army and the Chair.
-It operates in accordance within the relevant legislations (Corporation Act 2001 (Cth), PGPA Act 2013, Australian Charities and Not for Profits Act) and the AAF Company Constitution.
+It operates in accordance within the relevant legislations Corporation Act 2001 (Cth), Public Governance, Performance and Accountability Act 2013, Australian Charities and Not for Profits Act and the AAF Company Constitution. - The AAF Company has no funds but operates as the trustee for two Trusts; the Army Amenities Fund and Messes Trust Fund.